-- In collaboration with Member States and the European Commission, ECDC develops harmonised tools and frameworks to strengthen prevention programmes in the areas of TB, HIV, hepatitis, AMR, VPD, etc. - In collaboration with Member States and the European Commission, ECDC supports the development of frameworks and indicators to monitor implementation of Council Recommendations, European Commission Communications and other relevant Action Plans pertaining to infectious diseases.

-- In collaboration with key international partners, such as WHO, UNAIDS, the European Monitoring Centre for Drugs and Drug Addiction, the European Medicines Agency and the European Food Safety Authority, ECDC ensures that monitoring systems and their indicators are harmonised in an effort to reduce the reporting burden on Member States. - 4 In collaboration with Member States, ECDC explores the feasibility of refining programme monitoring variables for relevant diseases in TESSy to simplify the collection of data as indicators of the success of control and prevention measures taken in Member States.
+- In collaboration with Member States and the European Commission, ECDC supports the development of frameworks and indicators to monitor implementation of Council Recommendations, European Commission Communications and other relevant Action Plans pertaining to infectious diseases. - In collaboration with key international partners, such as WHO, UNAIDS, the European Monitoring Centre for Drugs and Drug Addiction, the European Medicines Agency and the European Food Safety Authority, ECDC ensures that monitoring systems and their indicators are harmonised in an effort to reduce the reporting burden on Member States. - In collaboration with Member States, ECDC reviews and, where appropriate, revises programme monitoring variables for relevant diseases in TESSy to harmonise and strengthen their utility for policy, and to simplify the collection of data as indicators of the success of control and prevention measures taken in Member States.